spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 ### Using Laravel Mix or Webpack with css-loader

-You can import the built CSS in your own CSS files using `@import(vendor/spatie/laravel-medialibrary-pro/resources/js/media-library-pro-styles)`.
+You can import the built CSS in your own CSS files using `@import "vendor/spatie/laravel-medialibrary-pro/resources/js/media-library-pro-styles";`.

 This isn't a very pretty import, but you can make it cleaner by adding this configuration to your Webpack config: